defenseunicorns/uds-docs/src/content/docs/tutorials/deploy-with-ambient.md

 podinfo-5cbbf59f6d-bqhsk       2/2     Running   0          2m
 ```

 By default, UDS Core ships with all required components to support both Istio Sidecar mode and Ambient mode starting in release v0.39.0 and onward.
-For the sake of this tutorial, this means that migrating the podinfo to Istio Ambient mode is as simple as making a single change to the Package Custom Resource.
+That means that migrating the podinfo to Istio Ambient mode is as simple as making a single change to the Package Custom Resource.

 In the Package Custom Resource definition, add a new entry for `spec.network.serviceMesh.mode: ambient`:
 ```yaml